foxBMS/foxbms-2/docs/tools/debugger/debug-application.rst

 ^^^^^^^^^^^^^^

 Each binary is automatically marked with the software version from which it has been built.
-The current version is stored in the global variable ``foxbmsVersionInfo`` and can be inspected with the debugger.
+The current version is stored in the global variable ``ver_foxbmsVersionInformation`` and can be inspected with the debugger.

 Choice of debugger
 ------------------